pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

 :doc:`ScopusSearch ()<../reference/pybliometrics.ScopusSearch>` implements the `Scopus Search API <https://dev.elsevier.com/documentation/SCOPUSSearchAPI.wadl>`_.
 It performs a query to search for articles and then retrieves the records of the query.

 The class is initialized with a search query.
 Any query that works in the `Advanced Search on scopus.com <https://www.scopus.com/search/form.uri?display=advanced>`_ will work.
+The only exception are "LIMIT-TO()", as this only affects the display of the results on scopus.com, but not the selection of results per se.
 An invalid search query will result in an error.

 .. code-block:: python